apaszke/termtile/README.md

 termtile
 =============

-> termtile doesn't work with multi-screen systems at the moment.
-I am aware of this issue and it should be fixed within few days.
-Sorry.
+> termtile's `master` doesn't work with multiple screens at the moment.
+I am aware of this issue and it should be fixed very soon (like tommorow).
+There is a `multi-screen` branch that has the first dirty implementation (but it works!), so you can checkout and install it now.

 termtile is a set of scripts, which set you free from your mouse and touchpad.
 Don't distract yourself and manage all your terminal windows with a handful of commands.